a-bissell/ez-steg/README.md

 A user-friendly steganography tool for embedding and extracting data in images, with support for both secure (production) and fast (lite) modes.

+Also includes a tool to create carrier .png files for testing and exfiltration purposes.

 ## Features

 ### Two Operating Modes